t420babe/demo-core/README.md

 - effect - an effect
 - shape - a shape
 - effectshape - an effect and a shape
-- fav - a favorite
+- fav - a favorite (scale of 1(meh) - 5(absolute banger)
 - trippy
 - calm
 - seizure
 - needsong - this shader is a great one and i need to put a song to it
+- needvid - this shader is a great one and i need record it and post it
 - lathe - that lathe effect, ya know
+- ecstasy - good visuals for when im rolling and/or have too much weed and nicotine in my system

 i should write a tool that converts .frag to .glsl so i dont have to do it manually anymore